Zahra30-coder/Driving_Signs/README.md

 # Driving_Signs
-Used transfer learning from YOLO - V8 to identify driving signs for object classification
+Used transfer learning from YOLO - V8 to identify driving signs for object classification.

+#Requirements

+* Roboflow
+* Ultralytics